Bunge warns of lingering tightness in grain supply

 Revenue totaled $14.79 billion, above Wall Street's expectations of $13.99 billion and $12.91 billion a year earlier.

-Shares soared 7.4 percent on the New York Stock Exchange as investors cheered the results after Bunge swung to a surprising loss in the quarter ended December 31.
-The move pushed Bunge 0.9 percent higher for the year.

-"Things look markedly better," Citi analyst David Driscoll said about the company's outlook.

-Shares of rival ADM, which is due to report quarterly earnings on Tuesday, rose 1.8 percent and are up 20 percent so far this year.
+Bunge shares closed at $68.30 on the New York Stock Exchange on Wednesday and are down 6 percent since the beginning of the year.
+Shares of rival ADM, which is due to report quarterly earnings on Tuesday, are up 18 percent so far this year.

 TIGHT-FISTED FARMERS

-In the United States, supplies are tight as farmers are hesitant to sell any crops they have in storage after the savage drought caught them by surprise last summer.
+In the United States, farmers, who are preparing to plant the corn and soybeans they will harvest in the fall, are hesitant to sell any crops they have in storage after the drought caught them by surprise last summer.

-Cold, wet weather has slowed spring planting of corn and soybeans in the U.S. Midwest, raising uncertainty about prospects for the harvest this year.
+Cold, wet weather has slowed spring planting in the Midwest, raising uncertainty about prospects for the harvest this year.

-"We have a long way to go" before the next U.S. harvest, Drew Burke, Bunge's chief financial officer, said on the call with analysts.
-"Exactly how the year plays out depends a lot on how the Northern Hemisphere crops are."
+"Our oilseed processing and merchandising operations in North America and Europe are being impacted by the combination of tight supplies and farmers holding on to their crops until they have more visibility into the progress of their new crops," said Drew Burke, Bunge's chief financial officer.

 Many U.S. soy processors shut down for a week or two beginning in April to prepare machinery ahead of the fall harvest.
-However, seasonal downtime could run longer this year because of tight supplies after the worst U.S. drought since 1934.
+However, seasonal downtimes could run longer this year as the worst U.S. drought since 1934 cut output last year, leaving supplies tight.

 Bunge said earlier this month that it did not expect to shut down any other processing plants for an extended period of time but may have "interruptions" at other facilities.